 5 Types of Neighbors and How to Handle Them

-It used to be that everyone knew their neighbors.
-At the very least, you’d meet them after the kid next door accidentally hit a baseball through your living room window, or an apron-clad housewife appeared on your back porch to borrow a cup of sugar.
-But that’s so 1950s.
-During these days of two-paycheck parents commuting and cocooning because they’re afraid to let their kids run unsupervised outside, it is becoming increasingly common to buy a house and eight years later realize that you have never met your neighbors.
+It used to be that everyone knew their neighbor.
+At the very least, you’d meet them after the kid next door accidentally hit a baseball through your living room window, or when they appeared on your back porch to borrow a cup of sugar.
+But in these days of two-income households, commuting and cocooning, it is increasingly common to buy a house and realize eight years later that you have never met your neighbors.

-If that’s your situation, consider yourself lucky, because oddball and unusual neighbors do still exist.
-You may find yourself in constant contact with them, especially if you live in a community with yards that are just about a yard long.
+Neighbors come in all shapes and forms.
+Some become your best friends, others simply wave from afar.
+Some integrate themselves into the neighborhood, others keep to themselves.
+Everyone once in a while, though, you may get a neighbor who is at best odd and at worst a downright nuisance.
+Unfortunately, especially if your yards are small, you may find yourself in constant contact with them.
 How you co-exist can make all the difference between living happily ever after or litigiously ever after.
 That’s why we’ve created a primer on some of the neighbor archetypes you might expect to find and how to handle them.

 The Home Devaluers